 At the pinnacle of our top gaming keyboards list, the Corsair K100 RGB gaming keyboard reigns supreme, boasting exceptional performance and unparalleled versatility.
 This keyboard has earned its top spot due to a perfect balance of innovation and practicality, catering to the needs of avid gamers.
 One of the key features that sets the Corsair K100 apart is its dedicated macro keys and a customizable control wheel.
 This thoughtful design allows gamers to streamline complex commands and execute them with ease, enhancing overall convenience and adaptability during intense gaming sessions.
 Whether it's executing a series of in-game actions swiftly or triggering complex commands with a single press, the K100 delivers an outstanding user experience.

-However, no product is without its flaws.
-While the Corsair K100 excels in numerous aspects, it does fall short in on-the-fly macro capabilities.
-This limitation might be disappointing for users seeking quick customization and adjustment on the fly.
-But if you aren't deterred by a couple of minor flaws, we highly recommend the K100.
-For a quick, customizable alternative, the Corsair K55 RGB Pro XT earned a top award for its feature-packed ability combined with a nice price tag that won't hurt your bank account.
+Though the Corsair K100 excels in many ways, it's not perfect.
+We found during testing that it falls short in on-the-fly macro capabilities.
+Users searching for quick customization and adjustment on the fly may find this limitation disappointing.
+For a quick, customizable alternative, the Corsair K55 RGB Pro XT earned a top award for its feature-packed ability combined with a nice price point that won't put a big dent in your wallet.
+If you aren't deterred by a couple of minor flaws, though, we highly recommend the K100.

 Membrane doesn't last as long as mechanical switches